HTTPArchive/data-pipeline/README.md

 ./run_flex_template.sh combined --parameters input=gs://httparchive/crawls/chrome-Nov_1_2022
 ```

-Note the `run_pipeline_combined.sh` and `run_pipeline_all.sh` scriprts uses the parameters in the scripts and these cannot be overrung with parameters.
+Note the `run_pipeline_combined.sh` and `run_pipeline_all.sh` scriprts uses the parameters in the scripts and these cannot be overridden with command line parameters.
 These are often useful for local testing of changes (local testing still results in the processing happening in GCP but using code copied from locally).

 To save to different tables for testing, temporarily edit the `modules/constants.py` to prefix all the tables with `experimental_` (note the `experimental_parsed_css` is current production table so use `experimental_gc_parsed_css` instead for now).